Are Branded Backlinks Worth It? What Google’s Policy Says

 For businesses that have already purchased backlinks, whether branded or keyword-based, and are now reconsidering that approach, it is worth understanding what your actual options are rather than just avoiding the practice going forward.

-Does Google explicitly prohibit buying backlinks, even with branded anchor text?
+Does Google prohibit buying backlinks, even with branded anchor text?

-How long does it take for legitimate branded backlinks to show SEO results?
+How long do earned branded mentions take to show results?

 Branded backlinks can be valuable, but not because they are a loophole.
 Their value comes from context, relevance, and the credibility of the page where the mention appears.